In this article:

-An assessment of Below Satisfactory will result in the student being prompted to retry the challenge in order to complete that challenge and claim the reward.
+* NOTE: An assessment of Below Satisfactory will require the student to retry the challenge before they can proceed on to the next challenge.

 - Once a teacher assesses a design, the assessment can not be changed and the original design can not be edited.
 If a student is required, or wants to, make revisions to their design a new version will be ‘cloned’ and the original retained as a record, allowing teachers to easily visualise and recall their students' progress.

-- Students can only work on the one, most current, version of their curriculum aligned challenge design at any time.
-To avoid confusion for teachers, students can not make and/or submit multiple versions of the same design for assessment.
+- Students who are required to re-try a curriculum-aligned challenge can only work on the most current version of their curriculum-aligned challenge design at any time.
+To avoid confusion for teachers, students can not make and/or submit multiple versions of the same design for assessment simultaneously.